FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name  | description | data type
 ------|-------------|----------
-lang | The language of the literal value. | `http://www.w3.org/XML/1998/namespace#lang` value | The literal value. | string
+lang | The locale identifier for the value of the text. | [IETF BCP 47](http://tools.ietf.org/html/bcp47) locale tag value | The literal value. | string